 Our testers initially began testing the app and its functionality from the backend.
 Each feature was well scrutinized and all possibilities were checked from the technical aspect.
 So, what’s new about testing this app you may ask?

-Moolya not only just claims to provide an end user perspective in their testing approaches but proves the same with their out of the box testing techniques.
-Since the app in question is a going to be used by people purchasing items from the brand, a team of testers were placed out in the field to do some real-time testing.
-Yes! our testers from Moolya posed as customers and executed user field testing to check each functionality from an end user perspective.
+Moolya not only just claims to provide an end-user perspective in their testing approaches but proves the same with their out of the box testing techniques.
+Since the app in question is going to be used by people purchasing items from the brand, a team of testers was placed out in the field to do some real-time testing.
+Yes! our testers from Moolya posed as customers and executed user field testing to check each functionality from an end-user perspective.
 Test cases were created keeping in mind a real purchase environment and the results were tracked based upon the outcome.
 For example, if a purchase worth Rs.
 50000 was made the customer had to be upgraded to the next level where instead of earning 15 points (purchase below Rs.
 50000), he would be credited 30 points.

 Test Case 1: Purchase